-The project will contribute to increasing the efficiency of communication within the State and public administration systems and improve the provision of electronic services as well as the interaction with the citizens and the business entities that use those public services.
-The project began on 20 November 2018 and will last until 20 November 2021, with a total project value of HRK 22 465 901.38.
+The platform contributes to increasing the efficiency of communication within the State and public administration systems, and improves the provision of electronic services as well as the interaction with the citizens and the business entities that use those public services.

+The project began on 20 November 2018 and will last until 2022, with a total project value of HRK 22 465 901.38.
+In late summer 2021 a mobile version of the services will be introduced.